 I'm a British-Lebanese writer, television host and producer.

-I am currently co-developing The New Arabs, a six-part television documentary about the Arab world that I will also host.
+I am also currently co-developing The New Arabs, a six-part television documentary about the Arab world that I will also host.
 The project is produced by Noble Television in Montreal.
 We previously collaborated on an Emmy-nominated episode of Interrupt This Program.
+I am also developing smaller documentaries with independent filmmakers in the Middle East.

 My writing has appeared in publications including The Guardian, GQ, Little White Lies, Monocle, Brownbook, and Time Out.